 - Underlying?
-Yes, shares of the Company's common stock issuable upon exercise of the warrant - Notional amount?
+Yes, market price of the shares of the Company's common stock issuable upon exercise of the warrant - Notional amount?
 Yes, the number of shares of common stock to be received upon exercise - Initial net investment (none or small)?
 Yes, no initial net investment to directly purchase the warrant - Net settlement provisions?
 Yes, explicit terms indicate net settlement is permissible